 This year more than ever I am really pushing my healthy agenda.
-If you haven't yet heard Jamie and I developed a comprehensive meal plan filled with healthy recipes and weekly menus with shopping lists, it's called, Fresh Families.
+Okay, I always push my healthy agenda, and that's why I developed a comprehensive meal plan filled with healthy recipes and weekly menus and shopping lists called, Fresh Families.
+Now with a fully customizable app.

 The response has been amazing, not only is everyone loving the recipes, which makes me happy, but everyone is getting something amazing out of the experience.
 From weight loss to more family engagement in meal time to a whole diet transformation.

-The holiday of Shavuot this year falls right after Shabbat which means we have 3 days of yom tov (or 2 if in Israel).
+The holiday of Shavuot this year falls a day after Shabbat which means we don't have 3 days of yom tov straight but it's close.
 It is not going to be easy to stay healthy and it is okay to plan for splurges, but it is also best to plan for healthy menus with good, whole nutritious foods that still let you feel the spirit of the holiday.

-Here is my recommendation for healthy Shavuot menus:
+Here is my recommendation for healthy Shavuot menus for more like this sign up for Fresh Families:

 Dairy Dinner Menu